Malvina Reynolds: Personal life and death

-Shortly after Bud Reynolds' death in September 1972, Reynolds was diagnosed with acute pancreatitis.
-But she refused to let the disease keep her from her usual performance schedule until the afternoon of March 15, 1978, when she fell ill after a photo shoot in Berkeley.
-Rushed to the hospital, she died during the early morning hours of March 17, 1978.
+Shortly before her husband's death in September 1972, she was diagnosed with acute pancreatitis.
+However, she refused to let the disease keep her from her usual performance schedule, until she fell ill in the afternoon of March 15, 1978, after a photo shoot in Berkeley.
+Rushed to hospital, she died during the early morning hours of March 17, 1978.

 Legacy

-Reynolds' career was subject to a biographical short film, Love It Like a Fool, released in 1977 and directed by Susan Wengraf.
+Reynolds' career was the subject of a biographical short film, Love It Like a Fool, released during her lifetime in 1977 and directed by Susan Wengraf.